 - Onboarding date

-Additional features for students
+Additional features for learners

 |Hands-on labs||Specific tasks performed using real server or cloud environments.
-Many Labs are included in courses, but can also be completed as a standalone exercise.|
+Many labs are included in courses, but can also be completed as a standalone exercise.|

 |Cloud playground||Real server and cloud platform environments to practice and explore with.|

-|Quizzes and exams||Timed quizzes and practice exams to test student knowledge and prepare for certification exams.|
+|Quizzes and exams||Timed quizzes and practice exams to test learners' knowledge and prepare for certification exams.|

-|Mobile app||Convenient mobile access to courses.|
+|Mobile app||Convenient mobile access to courses, including offline viewing.|

-|Community forums (opens in new tab)||A community forum where students can post questions and share experiences with other students, alumni, staff and lecturers.|
+|Community forums (opens in new tab)||A community forum where learners can post questions and share experiences with other participants.|

 |Webinars (opens in new tab)||Special episodes presented by industry experts demonstrating and sharing advice.|

-|Blogs (opens in new tab)||News and insights around all things cloud|
+|Blogs (opens in new tab)||News and insights around all things cloud.|

-|Ebooks||Analysis, research and commentary in the world of cloud.|
+|eBooks||Analysis, research, and commentary in the world of cloud.|

 If you need help, please contact Pluralsight Support.